 What to ask your employees at the end of their seventh week

 Employee recognition has a direct knock-on effect on employee engagement.
 After all, none of us want to turn up to work every day only to have our efforts ignored.
-It can be all too easy to inadvertently take our colleagues’ work for granted - who isn’t guilty of that on occasion as we get caught up in the daily grind?!
+It can be all too easy to inadvertently take our coworkers’ work for granted - who isn’t guilty of that on occasion as we get caught up in the daily grind?!

 But by fostering a culture of recognition you will increase a sense of engagement with your people.
 And this counts for everyone from your newest hire to your remote workers.
 No matter how small the task completed is, thanking a new hire will increase their confidence and boost engagement levels.